Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Actions on trees and JSJ decompositions

 \begin{enumerate} \item for any $g \in G$, if $A \sim B$, then $gAg^{-1} \sim gBg^{-1}$; \item if $A \subseteq B$, then $A \sim B$; \item for every $\cale$-tree $T$, if $A \sim B$ and $A$ and $B$ are elliptic in $T$, then $\langle A,B\rangle$ is elliptic in $T$. \end{enumerate}

-Inclusion is an admissible relation for every class of groups $\cale$.
+The equivalence relation generated by inclusion is an admissible relation for every class of groups $\cale$ (see~\cite[Lemma~3.8]{guirardel2011trees}).
 If $\cale$ is the class of virtually infinite cyclic groups, then commensurability is an admissible equivalence relation, where two groups $A,B \in \cale$ are commensurable if $A \cap B$ has finite index in both $A$ and $B$.

 Let $T$ be an $\cale$-tree and let $\sim$ be an admissible equivalence relation on $\cale$.
 If $e$ is an edge of $T$, we denote by $G_e$ its stabiliser in $T$.
 We define an equivalence relation $\sim_T$ on the set of edges of $T$ by setting, for all edges $e,e' \in ET$, $e \sim_T e'$ if and only if $G_e \sim G_{e'}$.
 A \emph{cylinder} $Y$ of $T$ is a $\sim_T$-equivalence class, seen as a subforest of $T$.
 A cylinder is in fact a subtree of $T$ (see~\cite[Lemma~4.2]{guirardel2011trees}).